 A “charge enhancement” increases the maximum sentence to a more severe one.
 But the enhancement element requires proof of some fact in the case such as a firearm.

 A “mandatory minimum” sentencing provision, similarly, requires proof of a predicate fact.
-Mandatory minimum laws tend to tie the hands of the judge.
-They force a severe prison sentence, no matter how unfair.
+Mandatory minimum laws attempt to reduce the judge’s discretion to be fair.
+They would force a severe prison sentence, no matter how unfair.